k7cfo/warp.dev-prompt/warp-v0-prompt.md

 ### Project Initialization

-When starting a new project, set up with v0.dev standards:
+When starting a new project:

 ```bash
 # Create Next.js app with TypeScript and Tailwind